 A Sport Studies concentration allows students a close, critical and multi-faceted examination of the global phenomenon of sport.
 The concentration includes courses that focus on the institutional and cultural aspects of sport, the media and sport, and the embodied and physiological core aspect of sports and athletics.
 Fundamental to the Sport Studies concentration is the cultivation and increasing mastery of discipline based approaches to the study of sport.
-This is an 18 credit concentration.
+This is an 18-credit concentration.
 Students must have a primary concentration in the College of Business or a major in the College of Arts and Sciences or School of Health and Behavioral Sciences.

 Students completing the Sport Studies concentration will:

 - Demonstrate knowledge of key concepts in the study of sport.

 - Demonstrate an understanding of the contradictions of the phenomenon of sport.